eclipse-tractusx/traceability-foss/docs/concept/#774-messages-to-multiple-bpns/#774-messages-to-multiple-bpns.md

 # OBSOLETE \[Concept\] \[#774\] Messages to multiple BPNs

-### Concept no longer needed, as it was decided to go with a different approach.
+### Concept no longer needed, as it was decided to go with a different approach (->[#774](https://github.com/eclipse-tractusx/traceability-foss/issues/774)).
+If needed, parts of this concept can be reused.

 | Key           | Value                                                                    |
 |---------------|--------------------------------------------------------------------------|